websocket-rails/websocket-rails/README.md

 ## Recent Updates

-Check out the [CHANGELOG](https://github.com/DanKnox/websocket-rails/blob/master/CHANGELOG.md) to find out what's new.
+Check out the [CHANGELOG](https://github.com/websocket-rails/websocket-rails/blob/master/CHANGELOG.md) to find out what's new.

-As of version 0.2.0, non event machine based web servers such as Phusion Passenger are supported through the use of the [Standalone Server Mode](https://github.com/DanKnox/websocket-rails/wiki/Standalone-Server-Mode).
+As of version 0.2.0, non event machine based web servers such as Phusion Passenger are supported through the use of the [Standalone Server Mode](https://github.com/websocket-rails/websocket-rails/wiki/Standalone-Server-Mode).

-**Note About Development**

-I am currently seeking a co-maintainer for this project.
-My time has been limited recently and I have not been as attentive to issues and feature requests as I would like.
-If you are interested in helping out please send me an email or post a message on the issue tracker.

 ## Overview